Issues in Ethics: Public Announcements and Public Statements

 Individuals: Members and/or certificate holders, including applicants for certification.

-Misrepresentation: Any statement by words or other conduct that, under the circumstances, amounts to an assertion that is false or erroneous (i.e., not in accordance with the facts); any statement made with conscious ignorance or a reckless disregard for the truth.
+Misrepresentation: Any statement by words or other conduct that, under the circumstances, amounts to an assertion that is false, erroneous, or misleadging (i.e., not in accordance with the facts).

-Public statement: Any direct or indirect statement, suggestion, or implication, including but not limited to one that is made orally, in writing, pictorially, electronically, or by any other audio or visual means, or by any combination thereof.
+Public statement: Any direct or indirect declaration, suggestion, or implication, including but not limited to one that is made orally, in writing, pictorially, electronically, or by any other audio or visual means, or any combination thereof.

-Announcement of services: Any written or oral communication, illustration, sign, notice, or depiction, in print or in an electronic medium, that is designed to inform the public about professional services or products related to the field.
+Announcement of services: Any written or oral communication, illustration, sign, notice, or depiction—in print or in an electronic medium—that is designed to inform the public about professional services or products related to the CSD discipline.

 ASHA Corporate Partners